Shams-Saniat/AnyTech-Financial-Services-Landing-page/README.md

 - Section emphasizing the future of finance with modern tech-driven solutions.

 ### Footer Section
-- (To be implemented) Footer with company details and additional links.
+- Footer with company details and additional links.

 ## Setup and Usage
 1. Clone the repository: